 Essential Inventions, Inc.

-Essential Inventions, Inc. (EII) is a non-profit corporation organized under the laws of the District of Columbia in January 2004 to promote the creation and distribution of essential inventions and other works that support public health, nutrition, learning, and access to information and cultural life.
+Essential Inventions, Inc. (EII) was organized in January 2004 to promote the creation and distribution of essential inventions and other works that support public health, nutrition, learning, and access to information and cultural life.

 Federal Procurement of Patented Drugs under Statutory Licenses